Stafford Springs, Connecticut

 Stafford Springs is a census-designated place located in Stafford, Connecticut, United States.
 The population was 4,780 at the 2020 Census.
 The village was a borough until November 1991, when it was disincorporated.

-Located near the source of the Willimantic River, the mill industry grew in the town due to its location and became the largest industry in the area.
+Located near the source of the Willimantic River, the textile and machine-shop industries expanded rapidly due to the village's strategic water access, becoming the backbone of the local economy.
 The village has the Holt Memorial Fountain and the former railroad station.
 A portion of the village center was listed on the National Register of Historic Places in 2025.

 In the 18th century, the spring at Stafford Springs was famous for its reputed ability to cure "the gout, sterility, pulmonary, hysterics, etc." In 1771, John Adams, then a young lawyer, visited Stafford Springs for several days after suffering from overwork and anxiety.

 Stafford Springs was once the headquarters of Station C of the Connecticut State Police, and subsequently was the site of the Troop C Barracks.

-Currently Route 32, Route 190, Route 19, and Route 140 pass through or originate in the village.
+Connecticut Routes 19, 32, 140, and 190 pass through or originate in the village.

+History

+Indigenous peoples and early settlement

+The land that would become Stafford Springs was originally Mohegan territory.
+Indigenous peoples had long frequented the area's iron and sulfur mineral springs, reportedly drinking the waters for their invigorating properties.
+The region was acquired by Major James Fitch of Canterbury in a transaction that the Connecticut General Assembly did not fully accept; in 1718, the Assembly ordered that a town be laid out "of seven mile square ... eastward of Enfield," marking the beginning of legal settlement.
+Stafford was formally incorporated as a town in 1719.
+At the time of incorporation, the area was sparsely settled by farming families, with early industries closely tied to the agricultural economy: grist, saw, and fulling mills were built along fast-moving streams such as Furnace Brook.

+Bog iron was discovered early in the settlement's history, and furnaces were built to smelt the ore for iron castings and tools.
+This early iron industry laid the groundwork for the village's later industrial growth.

+Mineral springs resort era

+By 1765, Stafford Springs had become regionally famous for its natural mineral springs, and after the American Revolution, visitors came from across the country to drink the iron and sulfur waters, which were believed to possess curative powers.
+The village developed into a popular resort destination drawing wealthy and prominent visitors throughout the late 18th and early 19th centuries.
+In 1771, a young John Adams—then a lawyer, years before his presidency—stayed in Stafford Springs for several days while recovering from overwork and anxiety, drawn by the reputation of the mineral waters.
+The springs were reputed to treat ailments ranging from gout and sterility to pulmonary complaints and hysteria, and elite society from across the nation gathered there during this period.